TheRealShoxie/Interactive-Robot-Chess/README.md

 *This ReadMe file keeps track of the organizational part of all the Folders.
 And useful information about the Project.*

 ### About this Project
 This project is a major project at the university of aberystwyth.
-For an outlined project overview please refer to the *Add reference to file* file.
+For an outlined project overview please refer to the "Add reference to file" file.

 ### Members of the Major Project
 Following you will see the group members of the project and their currently assigned roles: